Q. What is FreeRTOS?

-Currently, there is no mechanism to intercept messages flowing between a Bluetooth Low Energy device and AWS IoT.
+Currently, there is no mechanism to intercept messages flowing between a Bluetooth Low Energy device and Amazon IoT.
 The Bluetooth Low Energy proxy only acts as a pass-through device.

 However, you can use methods and classes that are provided within the proxy libraries as a starting point and modify these libraries to intercept the messages and take local action.